 To use the Bokeh server with python 2.7, you also need to install Futures package.

-depend on the Pandas library, which is recommended to be installed.
+depend on the Pandas library; it is recommended to install Pandas version 0.16.1 or later.

 These Bokeh dependencies are best obtained via the Anaconda Python Distribution, which was designed to include robust versions of popular libraries for the Python scientific and data analysis stacks.